vkpat/short-read-mapping-and-QC-snakemake-pipeline/README.md

 A Snakemake workflow for read mapping and QC analysis for short read sequencing data.
 This workflow is under development.

-This workflow includes the following tools:
+ ## This Snakemake workflow includes the following tools:

 ## Pre-processing QC: